integrated-circuit/Profile/README.md

   - good at using Fusion 360
   - good at using Fritzing
 - Hardware:
-  - basic understanding on gpio and circutery
+  - basic understanding on GPIO and Circutery

 📫 How to reach me joussemetmathis@gmail.com